 As part of a team tasked with scaffolding the UI for an enterprise-level CMS from the ground up, I undertook an ambitious project that redefined how people at Microsoft published web sites and e-commerce pages intended for Microsoft customers.

-Translating mockups into interactive prototypes.
+Translating vivid designs into interactive prototypes.

 Determined functionality of software features while adhering to UX design best practices.